 Version control is a systematic approach to record changes made in a file, or set of files, over time.
 This allows you and your collaborators to track the history, see what changed, and recall specific versions later when needed.
 A typical procedure for using version control is as follows:

 Create files - these may contain text, code or both.

 Work on these files, by changing, deleting or adding new content.

 Create a snapshot of the file status (also known as version) at this time.

 As you keep saving your work by adding changes, you make more and more snapshots.
-You can think of these as saving versions of these files while documenting their history.
+You can think of these as saving versions of these files.
 If you need to go back to a previous version of a file because of a mistake, or if you changed your mind about a previous update, you can access the file in your preferred version, or return your entire project to a past state.

-In many version control systems, you will be able to add a comment every time you save a new version.
-These comments should be clear and concise to make it easy to understand what changes were proposed and what updates were made in a version.
+In many version control systems (or in a special document if you do manual version control), you will be able to add a comment for each snapshot.
+Clear and concise comments make it easier to get an fast overview of the changes that were made in each versions.
 This ensures that it is easy to find what you are looking for when you need to go back to a past version.
 Your collaborators will thank you, but so will future versions of yourself.